daizutabi/ivory/docs/quickstart.md

 ## Collect runs

 Our client has a `Tracker` instance.
 It stores the state of runs in background using MLFlow Tracking.
-The `Client` class provides several methods to access the stored runs.
-For example, `Client.search_run_ids()` returns a generator which yields RunID created by MLFlow Tracking.
+The `Client` provides several functions to access the stored runs.
+For example, `Client.search_run_ids()` returns a generator that yields Run ID assigned by MLFlow Tracking.

 ```python
 # A helper function.